 Bullsh*t diets have been around for centuries and, like infomercials, there’s no limit to the variety of names or wacky regimens.

 How do you know if the diet you’re following is a golden unicorn?

-Nine times out of ten, its name fits this syntax: The _____ Diet.
+Nine times out of ten, its name fits this syntax: The <Fill in the Blank> Diet.